easazade/Flutter-Factory/pod/README.md

 for example we can use `createSession` to create one manually (which we are responsible for closing it manually as well).
 `session.close()`.
 If we don't it will cause memory leaks.

+# Database

+we can define parent child relationship between tables, so when a parent row gets deleted and hence its children make no more sense to exist, they (children) will be deleted as well.

+cehck out user.yaml protocl